RonPagliuca/mod/README.md

 ## Installation

 1. **Download the Mod**: Download the latest release of Pants Mod from the [Download Pants Mod](./PantsMod.zip).
-2. **Unzip the Files**: Unzip the downloaded files into the `Plugins` folder of your SPTarkov installation.
+2. **Unzip the Files**: Unzip the downloaded files into the root of `SPTarkov` folder of your SPTarkov installation.
 3. **Start the Game**: Launch SPTarkov, and the mod will be loaded automatically.

+## Bugs
+- Enemy Name Tags are a bit off depending on how quickly you look around, slower the better.

 ## How It Works